Graphic designer or Packaging designer – what do I need?

 Knowing materials well allows a designer to match up finishes and know which material to use to achieve effects

 3. A packaging designer has experience of using different materials and knows how to adapt designs so that they will print better.
-A generalist graphic designer, for example, may not know that a certain colour will look washed out when printed on a metallic substrate or the minimum widths for hot foil stamping or screen printing.
-Many of their designs may look beautiful, but they are unrealistic for manufacture.
+A packaging designer will have certain useful knowledge and experience.
+Knowledge such as the minimum width for hot foil or how to choose colours for metallic surfaces.
+Many designers make beautiful designs on the screen, but they are unrealistic for manufacture.

 Knowledge of the industry sector allows a designer to stay ahead of the market and suggest innovative solutions to design

 4. Knowledge of an industry sector is vital to the success of developing the right packaging.
-A person who has been working in that sector over a longer time will know the way that the sector has developed.
+A person who has been working in that sector over a longer time will know the way that the industry designs have developed.
 They are able to offer creative solutions to the clients problems which will be in tune with the market.

 braille text on pharmaceutical packaging

 5. Knowledge of regulations is an important advantage of a packaging designer.
-This might mean that certain texts or logos need to be printed on the box, or in the case of pharmaceutical industry, braille stamping.
+You may need to print certain text or logos on the box, likewise the pharmaceutical industry needs braille.
 There may be other health and safety regulations relating to the choice of material.

 6. An ability to make proper die lines and mock ups of the suggested packaging allows the packaging designer to test the design.
 A packaging designer will thoroughly test if it really does stand out on the shelf.